dhall-lang/dhall-lang/standard/binary.md

     encode-1.0(x@0) = "x"

-Otherwise a variable is stored as a two-element CBOR list where the first element is the identifier and the second element is the encoded index (using the smallest numeric representation available):
+Otherwise encode a variable as a two-element CBOR array where the first element is the identifier and the second element is the encoded index (using the smallest numeric representation available):

     ────────────────────────────  ; n < 2^64